oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 The value `completed` indicates that the vendor asserts that investigation of the vulnerability is complete.
 No additional information, fixes, or documentation from the vendor about the vulnerability should be expected to be released.

-The value `contact_accepted` indicates that the document producer attempted to contact the affected vendor.
+The value `contact_attempted` indicates that the document producer attempted to contact the affected vendor.

 The value `disputed` indicates that the vendor disputes the vulnerability report in its entirety.
 Vendors should indicate this status when they believe that a vulnerability report regarding their product is completely inaccurate (that there is no real underlying security vulnerability) or that the technical issue being reported has no security implications.